banisterious/obsidian-custom-selected-word-count/README.md

 - All details are in a collapsible section for clarity

 This makes it easy to understand what is being excluded and why.

-**UI improvement:** The sub-settings for "Exclude Paths" are now indented to match the style of the "Show Count in Status Bar" children, for a more consistent and visually appealing settings page.

 ## Per-Note Exclusion Overrides